maybeyue/world-education/README.md

 This public dataset combines key education statistics from a variety of sources to provide a look at global literacy, spending, and access.
 It is publicly accessible in BigQuery.

 This dataset includes thousands of indicators.
 We will specifically examine early childhood education, literacy, and education.
+Note that this is still a WIP and will be updated with a dashboard.

 ### Available tables